top of page

 Edge Zero II

 In 2011, Ibanez released the "Edge Zero II," which was available with or without the ZPS3Fe system for mid-level guitars and to replace the Edge III.
-It is made in China.
+The Edge Zero II is also made in China.

 The left-handed Edge Zero II with ZPS3Fe was available in black (2TRX5AF006) or Cosmo black (2TRX5AF008), and the left-handed Edge Zero II with spring hook was available only in black (2TRX5AD032).

-As of 2025 the Edge Zero II for lefties is only available on the left handed Nita Straus Signature JIVA10L, first released in 2022.
+As of 2025 the only left-handed Ibanez guitar with the Edge Zero II is the Nita Straus Signature JIVA10L, first released in 2022.

 Reintroduced Edge and Lo-Pro

-Due to the overall negative feedback on the Edge Zero, in 2010 Ibanez brought back the original 1986 Edge and 1991 Lo-Pro Edge tremolos for their Japanese-made guitars.
-They continue to be used to this day on Prestige Series guitars.
-The new Edge and Lo-Pro Edge tremolos no longer need or have the Floyd Rose licensing statement on the tail as they did originally.
+The current Edge and Lo-Pro Edge tremolos no longer need or have a Floyd Rose licensing statement on the tail as they did originally.

 The original Edge tremolo was used on the following left handed Prestige Series guitars: 2011-2013 JEM7VL Steve Vai Signature, 2011-2015 JS1200L Joe Satriani Signature, 2016-2017 Prestige Series RG655L, 2016-2019 RG652AHML, 2017 30th Anniversary JEM777L, 2017 RG652MPBL, 2018 RGR652AHBL, and the 2018-2020 Genesis Collection RG550L reissue (available in yellow or red.)